VirtualPlantLab/PlantSimEngine.jl/README.md

 - [ ] Remove dev version of PlantMeteo (use the published version)
 - [ ] Move documentation from PlantBiophysics here
+- [ ] Add PlantBiophysics to test `Project.toml`, and move the tests on dependencies, model check etc... in this package test instead of in PlantBiophysics, and keep only the tests related to the model it implements in there.